Folium Systems

 Folium turns AI urgency into operating capability.

 AI access is becoming common, but practical AI operations are still hard.
-Folium Systems exists for the implementation layer: the place where workflow, software, data boundaries, RAG, agents, governance, staff adoption, and launch evidence have to work together before a business can depend on AI.
+Folium Systems exists for the forward-engineering layer: the place where process design, software, data boundaries, controlled retrieval, agents, governance, staff adoption, and launch records have to work together before a business can depend on AI.

 Investor premise